 The jury returned a verdict in which it found the driver to 51% at fault, Volkswagen 39% at fault, and the utility company 10% at fault.
 The jury also determined that Chelsea had incurred losses that included $8.7 million in past medical expenses, future medical expenses, and lost earnings, and further found that an additional $1.5 million was warranted for pain and suffering and other non-economic losses.

 Because the accident happened prior to the abolition of joint and several liability, Chelsea will be able to recover the entire amount of the jury’s verdict.

 9. Singleton v.
 Wyeth – Philadelphia County – $9.4 Million

-This product liability case stemmed from the hormone replacement drug Prempro, which had been identified by the Women's Health Initiative in 2002 as increasing the risk of invasive breast cancer.
-The study gained notoriety because it was discontinued, apparently because of its findings.
+This product liability case stemmed from the hormone replacement drug Prempro, which had been identified by the Women’s Health Initiative in 2002 as increasing the risk of invasive breast cancer.
+The study gained notoriety because it was discontinued, apparently because of the study’s findings.